BOYERTOWN, Pa. - It's been more than a century since one of the worst disasters in Pennsylvania history.

 A fire at the Rhoads Opera House in Berks County not only killed 170 people, but it also had a nationwide impact.

-69 WFMZ-TV presents an hour-long documentary that recounts the events of that terrible night and everything that followed.
+69 WFMZ-TV presents a documentary that recounts the events of that terrible night and everything that followed.

 The Boyertown area of 1908 was a bustling crossroads with newly paved streets that lined the way for a thriving economy.

 One of the nation's largest casket companies and a cigar maker employed many of the town's 2,000 residents.

 On January 13 of that year, townspeople were buzzing about a play about the Scottish Reformation to be performed at the Rhoads Opera House.
 Extra chairs were set up to accommodate 340 ticket-holders.